 Let’s actually look at Flake8’s own configuration section:

 [flake8] ignore = D203 exclude = .git,__pycache__,docs/source/conf.py,old,build,dist max-complexity = 10

 flake8 --ignore D203 \ --exclude .git,__pycache__,docs/source/conf.py,old,build,dist \ --max-complexity 10

 In our case, if we wanted to, we could also do

 [flake8] ignore = D203 exclude = .git, __pycache__, docs/source/conf.py, old, build, dist max-complexity = 10

-This would allow us to add comments for why we’re excluding items, e.g.,
+This allows us to add comments for why we’re excluding items, e.g.

 [flake8] ignore = D203 exclude = # No need to traverse our git directory .git, # There's no value in checking cache directories __pycache__, # The conf file is mostly autogenerated, ignore it docs/source/conf.py, # The old directory contains Flake8 2.0 old, # This contains our built documentation build, # This contains builds of flake8 that we don't want to check dist max-complexity = 10